 Dr Morton joined Nottingham Trent University in 2009.
 Formerly he taught at Queen Mary University (UL), Royal Holloway (UL) and Swansea University.

-Dr Morton is a member of the History and Heritage Research Group.
+Dr Morton is a member of the Centre for the Study of Religion and Conflict.

 Specific areas of interest:

-- The Crusading Movement in all regions (11th-14th centuries)
+- The Crusading Movement and the military orders in all regions (11th -14th centuries)

 Broader spheres of interest: